SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 #### Hints and Guidelines

-With this problem we also notice that we will have to type the same symbol several times.
-To make things easier we type a method, with which we will type the same symbol fast and easy.
+With this problem, we also notice that we will have to type the same symbol several times.
+To make things easier we type a method, with which we will type the same symbol fast and easily.

 ![](assets/chapter-8-1-images/10.Rectangle-with-stars-01.png)